 "Las palabras del vocabulario..." say the first word and demonstrate that you are scanning the document.
 Continue just like that for a few more additional words.
 Reluctant learners need to see the process and be reminded of it.

-After that point, they will feel so much more confident completing the interpretive task, and how much they should or shouldn't understand.
+After your amazing set up, your students will feel so much more confident completing the interpretive task, and how much they should or shouldn't understand.

 Now, get on it!
 Your unit is FULL of tasks that are great for the language learning hat trick: content, language and culture all wrapped into one!